Reserving Medical Disease Clinic

 Now before we start talking about the recommendations on limiting sodium in the American diet let’s be clear as to why.
 First of all, there is a high level of sodium in almost every single food product that you can find in a grocery store.
 From can goods to package foods.
 Secondly looking at how man process sodium we must realize that ‘refine salt’ like ‘fortified milk’ means that the process has stripped some valuable vitamins/proteins/minerals away from the item before the manufacturers attempt to add them back.

 3,426 mg (approximately 1 ½ teaspoons of salt)

 1,500 mg (approximately 2/3 of a teaspoon of salt) which is recommended daily.

 2,300 mg (approximately 1 teaspoon of salt) which is the daily maximum above which sodium becomes unhealthy for most adults.

 **180 to 550 mg is how much our bodies need**

-If we choose better quality of this mineral alone with the other trace minerals we seed we only need a pinch of salt while cooking or afterwards to sprinkle on top of our meal.
+If we choose a better quality of this mineral-alone with the other trace minerals- we only need a pinch of salt while cooking or afterward to sprinkle on top of our meal.

 I train my clients not to cook with salt.
-This ways they learn a new flavor profile while using other spices AND by measuring one teaspoon in a baby cup to use for the entire day my clients can visualize the amount of sodium intake.
+This way they learn a new flavor profile while using other spices AND by measuring one teaspoon in a baby cup to use for the entire day, my clients can visualize the amount of sodium intake.

-I review briefly food labelling but as stated in another section I am not trying to teach my clients chemistry.
+I briefly go over food labeling but as stated in another section I am not trying to teach my clients biochemistry.